MA POA Laws:

-- In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as sell property (depending on what the grantor decides).
-Just like a special power of attorney, the authority diminishes if the principal dies, becomes incapacitated, or if the principal revokes the document.
+- In many cases, an agent will have the power to make financial decisions or make medical decisions, but will not have the authority to do other things such as sell property (depending on what the principal decides).
+Just like a general power of attorney, the authority diminishes if the principal dies, becomes incapacitated, or if the principal revokes the document.
 A limited power of attorney also terminates once its purpose is fulfilled.

 Guardian of Minor Child Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
+Guardian of minor child power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the case that the parent or guardian may not be present during a medical emergency.

 Real Estate Power of Attorney

-This form of power of attorney grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney grants power to the agent to buy, sell, and manage real estate on the principal's behalf.

 Tax Power of Attorney